sgerov/gerovlabs/_posts/2024-10-16-gradient-descent-from-scratch.md

 - Leibniz notation: $$ \frac d {dx} f(x) = nx^{n-1} $$
 - Euler notation: $$ \frac \partial {\partial x} f(x) = nx^{n-1} $$

-[There are more rules](https://en.wikipedia.org/wiki/Differentiation_rules) for differentiation which will allow us to get the gradient (or *slope*) for any differentiable function (continuous, smooth and without tangents).
+[There are more rules](https://en.wikipedia.org/wiki/Differentiation_rules) for differentiation which will allow us to get the *slope* (or *rate of change*) for any differentiable function (continuous, smooth and without tangents).

-Actually the slope we got earlier by approximating `x=2` was `4`, i.e. $$ gradient = f'(x^2) = 2x = 2*2 = 4 $$.
+Actually the slope we got earlier by approximating `x=2` was `4`, i.e. $$ slope = f'(x^2) = 2x = 2*2 = 4 $$.

 ### Impact of changing each parameter

-At this point, we have defined our problem statement, we are able to measure its' error for certain parameters and we are able to see how much a change in each parameter impacts that error by using derivatives!
+At this point, we have defined our problem statement, we are able to measure its' error for certain parameters and we are able to see how much a change in each parameter impacts that error by using the derivatives of each parameter (or *gradient*)!
 As a reminder, the function we are trying to minimise as described above is the `MAE`:

 $$
 MAE = \frac 1 n \sum _{i=1} ^n |y_i - \hat y_i|